Fei Protocol Market Capitalization Achieves $426.10 Million (FEI)

-Fei Protocol (FEI) traded flat against the U.S. dollar during the 1 day period ending at 0:00 AM ET on July 13th.
-Fei Protocol has a market capitalization of $426.10 million and approximately $46.61 million worth of Fei Protocol was traded on exchanges in the last day.
-During the last seven days, Fei Protocol has traded flat against the U.S. dollar.
-One Fei Protocol coin can now be bought for about $1.00 or 0.00001696 BTC on popular cryptocurrency exchanges.
+Fei Protocol (FEI) traded flat against the dollar during the one day period ending at 23:00 PM Eastern on July 17th.
+Fei Protocol has a total market cap of $426.10 million and $46.61 million worth of Fei Protocol was traded on exchanges in the last day.
+One Fei Protocol coin can currently be bought for approximately $1.00 or 0.00001696 BTC on popular cryptocurrency exchanges.
+In the last week, Fei Protocol has traded flat against the dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.